automationhacks/automationhacks.github.io/_posts/2020-09-25-logging-integration-with-logback-testng-in-report-portal.md

 ---
 title: How to do logging integration with logback and testng in report portal
-excerpt: "How to do logging integration with logback and testng in report portal"
+excerpt: "How to push logs into report portal using logback in a Kotlin/TestNG/Gradle project"
 layout: post
 permalink: /2020/09/25/logging-integration-with-logback-testng-in-report-portal/
 image: /assets/images/2020/09/rp_logback_images.png
 categories:
+  - "Test automation"
-  - Programming, Testing
+  - Testing
+tags:
+  - Reporting
 ---

 ![Report portal logback main image](/assets/images/2020/09/rp_logback_images.png)